Baltic Connections: a Conference in Social Science History

 The second Riitta Hjerppe Lecture in Social Science History will be given by Stephen Broadberry (University of Oxford).
 Further outstanding keynotes will be delivered by Kerstin Enflo (Lund University) and Sakari Saaritsa (University of Helsinki).

-The deadline for proposals is December 1, 2019.
+The extended deadline for proposals is December 16, 2019.
 In addition to individual paper submissions, proposals for whole three to four paper panels are appreciated.
-Submitters will be notified of acceptance by December 15.
-Proposals can be submitted to: firstname.lastname@example.org.
+Decisions on papers submitted during the extended call will be made and sent on December 20 at the latest.
+Proposals can be submitted to: email@example.com.

 We announce a limited number of travel grants up to 200 euros for participants coming from abroad.
 Please indicate in your submission if you want to apply.

 The organising institutions are University of Jyvaskyla, University of Helsinki, and the Finnish Economic History Association.
-The organizing group consists of Jari Ojala (University of Jyvaskyla), Merja Uotila (University of Jyvaskyla), Miikka Voutilainen (University of Jyvaskyla), Riina Turunen (University of Jyvaskyla), Jari Eloranta (University of Helsinki), Sakari Saaritsa (University of Helsinki), Olli Turunen (University of Helsinki).
-More information can be obtained from Jari Ojala: email@example.com.
+The organizing group consists of Jari Ojala (University of Jyvaskyla), Merja Uotila (University of Jyvaskyla), Miikka Voutilainen (University of Jyvaskyla), Riina Turunen (University of Jyvaskyla), Jari Eloranta (University of Helsinki), Sakari Saaritsa (University of Helsinki), Jeremy Land, (Georgia State University) and Olli Turunen (University of Helsinki).
+More information can be obtained from Jari Ojala: firstname.lastname@example.org.